 iPad users can take advantage of keyboard shortcuts to quickly perform various common tasks in argument map creation.

 ArguMap and ArguMap Pro will be available in the App Store, for any iOS device running iOS 14 or greater, in all territories the App Store supports, on Wednesday, November 25, 2020.
-Until that time, you can try out the open public beta here.

 My name is Chad Mohler, and I’m the creator, developer, and designer of ArguMap.
 I’ve had a love of technology and All Things Apple ever since I started programming simple educational games way back in fifth grade, on one of my school’s two(!)
 Apple ][ computers.
 I am now a Professor of Philosophy at Truman State University, Missouri’s premier public liberal arts institution, where I bring my passion for technology to the classroom.
 I do my best to use it effectively to guide my students to a better understanding of important philosophical concepts and theories.
 ArguMap was borne out of my interest in helping my students develop in their ability to offer insightful philosophical arguments of their own.
 Partly in recognition of my efforts, I was selected in 2019 as an Apple Distinguished Educator.